shelleyolivia/learn-tutorials/network-documentation/thegraph/tutorials/deploy-subgraph-with-hardhat.md

 # Compiling the smart contract

-To compile the smart contract, run:
+To compile the smart contract via HardHat (which will still use the solc compiler), run:

 ```text
 npx hardhat compile
 ```

-You shall get the below output:
+Assuming there are no errors or warnings, this will output:

 ```text
 Compiling 1 file with 0.7.3
 Compilation finished successfully
 ```

-The smart contract has been compiled successfully.
+The `VendingMachine.sol` smart contract has now been compiled successfully.

 # Deploying the smart contract

-To deploy to `Rinkeby` Ethereum testnet, you need to add a `network` entry to your `hardhat.config.js` file.
+To deploy to the Ethereum Rinkeby testnet with HardHat, you need to add a network entry to your `hardhat.config.js` file:

 ```javascript
 require("@nomiclabs/hardhat-waffle");